Wyatt-Cox-student/SDEV265-Project/README.md

 filters (buttons) on side white text on black background 0 border.

-limit 20 per page and have multiple pages you can click through like google
+limit 20 per page and have multiple pages you can click through like google?

 ## currently has